IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

     java -jar DVUploader-v1.0.0.jar -server=<Dataverse server URL> -did=<Dataset DOI> -key=<User's API Key> <file or directory list>

-Additional command line arguments are available to make the DVUploader list what it would do without uploading, limit the number of files it uploads, recurse through sub-directories, verify fixity, exclude files with specific extensions or name patterns, and/or wait longer than 60 seconds for any Dataverse ingest lock to clear (e.g. while the previously uploaded file is processed, as discussed in the :ref:`File Handling <file-handling>` section below).
+Additional command line arguments are available to make the DVUploader list what it would do without uploading, limit the number of files it uploads, recurse through sub-directories, verify fixity, exclude files with specific extensions or name patterns, and/or wait longer than 60 seconds for any Dataverse ingest lock to clear (e.g. while the previously uploaded file is processed, as discussed in the :ref:`file-handling` section below).

 DVUploader is a community-developed tool, and its creation was primarily supported by the Texas Digital Library.
 Further information and support for DVUploader can be sought at `the project's GitHub repository <https://github.com/IQSS/dataverse-uploader>`_ .